klarapavic/nods_math_shiny/README.md

-Got it.
-Here’s a `README.md` draft that emphasizes the **mathematics and theory of DFS** first, then briefly documents the technical side of your Shiny app.

----

 # Interactive Depth-First Search (DFS) in R

 This project provides an **interactive visualization of the Depth-First Search (DFS) algorithm** using R and Shiny.
 It is designed both as a teaching tool for graph theory and as a demonstration of algorithmic simulation.

----

 ## Mathematical Background